flrivera/Cat-Lab/docs/index.md

 Pet-Lab will:
-- Identify the flower type depending on unique charasteristics.
+- Identify between 5 flower types depending on unique charasteristics.
 - Search database to provide user with toxicity information (severity, common symptoms) as well as flower description to aide in detection confirmation.